morekid/morekid-opencore-efi-designare-z390-9900k-radeon-vii/README.md

 ### Choose config.plist

-Each folder contains two config.plist versions.
-Depending on your setup you might want to choose between (1) using the iGPU for video output, or (2) use the Radeon VII for video output and use iGPU in [headless mode](https://www.tonymacx86.com/threads/guide-intel-uhd-graphics-630-coffee-lake-headless-mode-main-card.304000/):
+Both debug and release folders contains two config.plist versions.
+Depending on your setup you'll want to choose one of:

+1. Use the iGPU for video output:
-1. Rename `config-igpu.plist` to `config.plist`.
+Go to EFI > OC > rename `config-igpu.plist` to `config.plist`.

+2. use the Radeon VII for video output and use iGPU in headless mode:
-2. Rename `config-headless.plist` to `config.plist`.
+Go to EFI > OC > rename `config-headless.plist` to `config.plist`.

 ### Full desktop configuration: